-1. A pressure regulating valve including a housing having an inlet and an outlet, a valve seat in the housing between the inlet and the outlet and having a valve orifice inside the seat,

-- a bushing fixed on the centerline of the seat on the inlet side of the seat, - a poppet valve located on the outlet side of the seat with its face exposed to the inlet pressure and cooperating with the seat to regulate flow, - a sealed bellows located on the outlet side of the seat and having one end fixed relative to said seat and the other end connected to said valve, - means in said bellows holding the valve on the seat until the force of the inlet pressure acting on the valve face exceeds the force of said means, - a shaft projecting from the valve face through the bushing, - a self-lubricating sleeve on the shaft extension, - a spring having spring arms acting on opposed sides of the sleeve and imposing greater resistance to valve movement from a static condition than the resistance to continuous movement to thereby damp movement of the valve in response to pressure pulsations acting on the bellows.

-2. A pressure regulating valve according to claim 1 in which the mean effective area of the bellows is substantially equal to the effective area of the valve orifice and said means is a gas charge inside the bellows.
+- 1. A pressure regulating valve including - a housing having an inlet and an outlet, - a valve seat in the housing between the inlet and the outlet and having an orifice inside the seat, - a poppet valve located on the outlet side of the seat with its face exposed to the inlet pressure and cooperating with the seat to regulate flow, - a sealed bellows located on the outlet side of the seat and having one end fixed relative to the seat and its other end connected to said valve, - means in said bellows holding the valve on the seat until the force of the inlet pressure acting on the valve face exceeds the force of said means, - said means including a charge the pressure of which is affected by temperature, - the mean effective area of the bellows being greater than the effective area of the valve orifice so reduced temperature and pressure outside the bellows has a reduced effect on force exerted by the bellows and said means on the valve in the closing direction than would be the case if the mean effective area of the bellows were equal to or less than the effective orifice area whereby the closing force is maintained more constant.